 - The National Football Foundation Awards Dinner – The Southern Idaho Chapter sponsors an annual scholar athlete dinner in April to acknowledge area college seniors’ commitment to academics, community service and play on the field.
 The Bowl provides funding and attends festivities.

-- Strikes for Spuds (formerly Bowl for Beef) – Teams face off against each other in a bowling event for local charities.
+- Famous Idaho Potato BOWL for Charity – Teams face off against each other in a bowling event for local charities.
 For each pin knocked down by players, two pounds of potato product will be donated by Simplot and other processors to local charities.

-- Humanitarian Awards Dinner – On the Thursday before the Bowl, both team delegations gather to honor players for exemplary community service and leadership efforts.
+- Humanitarian Awards Dinner – On a chosen night during Bowl week, both team delegations gather to honor players for exemplary community service and leadership efforts.
 In previous years, teams have also been treated to inspirational speeches from former college and pro athletes.

 Each year, the Bowl generated over $1 million in economic impact to Boise and surrounding communities through the following categories:

-- Use of Bronco Stadium, including rental and contracted services such as parking attendants, maintenance, concessions and security – Approximately 150 Bronco stadium employees and contract workers are needed on the day of the Bowl.
+- Use of Albertsons Stadium, including rental and contracted services such as parking attendants, maintenance, concessions and security – Approximately 150 Albertsons stadium employees and contract workers are needed on the day of the Bowl.

 - Hospitality services – Tents, heat lamps, televisions, electricity and catered food for approximately 2,000 fans in Tent Village each year.
 These services are provided by area companies.